Skip to Main Content

 Primary Sources Defined

 A primary source is usually a record made at the time of an event by participants or by firsthand observers.
 Examples include contemporary newspaper or magazine accounts, government reports, photographs, and manuscripts.
-For more information on primary sources, see this guide
+For more information on primary sources, see this guide.
+For a guide to OU history see this link.

 Digital Collections from the OU Western History Collections